libhal-google/libhal/docs/doxygen/mainpage.md

 # API Documentation

-Here you will find the full documentation for libembeddedhal.
+Here you will find the full documentation for libhal.

 # Modules